Spectyyr/android-smp-example/README.md

-SessionM Mobile Marketing Cloud SDK Example
+SessionM Platform SDK Example Apps
 ===================

-Example project showing how to use the SessionM Mobile Marketing Cloud SDK for Android.
+Example project showing how to use the SessionM Platform SDK for Android.

 To start a session, please add your SessionM App API key in res/values/Strings.xml in "app_key" field.